Don't DIY with Baby

 Fresh air and activity is always a good combination, but gardening poses one serious concern.
 Chemical pesticides are always worrisome, but particularly for pregnant women early in the first trimester.
 Bug killers attack the insects' nervous systems, and can cause some of the same effects on a developing fetus, particularly in the earliest stages.
 If chemical pesticides are absolutely necessary, have someone else apply them, and leave the area for as long as possible.
 Wear gloves, long sleeves, and long pants whenever doing yard work around pesticide-treated plants.

-Finally, expecting mothers might be disappointed to learn most household cleaners, including bleach, are safe to use.
+Finally, expectant mothers might be disappointed to learn most household cleaners, including bleach, are safe to use.
 However, take sensible precautions:

 - Ensure proper ventilation